denemir/OHZ/README.md

 ( Please feel free to make some suggestions for a better temporary title too :,) )
 # Repository Organization
-- [Assets]:
+- Assets:
-- [Packages]: Unity included packages
+- Packages: Unity included packages
-- [ProjectSettings]: as the name implies, various project settings.
+- ProjectSettings: as the name implies, various project settings.

 # Contributing